peterhil/rosegarden/README.md

 Then just use that browser object as you would use the Mozilla's promise based WebExtension API!

-It just gives the global object on Firefox, but on Chrome it gives a promisified version of the chrome global object.
+It just gives the global browser object on Firefox, but on Chrome it gives a promisified version of the chrome global object as browser.
 The browser object has chrome as prototype, so everything should work as expected as long as the APIs work in a similar way.